Journey to the West: The Demons Strike Back: Critical reception

-Rotten Tomatoes reported that 58% of critics have given the film a positive review based on 12 reviews, with an average rating of 5.76/10.
+On Rotten Tomatoes 58% of critics have given the film a positive review based on 12 reviews, with an average rating of 5.76/10.
 On Metacritic, the film has a weighted average score of 59 out of 100 based on 4 critic reviews, indicating "mixed or average reviews".

-RogerEbert.com gave the movie a glowing review and a 3/4 rating.
+RogerEbert.com gave the movie a glowing review and a 3 out of 4 rating.
 They called the collaboration between Stephen Chow and Tsui Hark a "worthy fusion of two of the film world's most brilliant stars" and praised the film saying, "it's got more imagination in one nimble limb than a Fast & Furious sequel or a Star Wars prequel can lay claim to in their whole battered chassis."
 The Hollywood Reporter gave a mixed review, praising the film for its action sequences and special effects, but criticizing its screenplay, narration and weak character development.
 South China Morning Post also criticized the performance of its leads.